ragaoua/eco.nvim/README.md

 # eco.nvim

-**eco.nvim** (Enter Command Output) is a lightweight Neovim plugin that lets you run shell commands and insert their output directly into your buffer.
+**eco.nvim** is a lightweight Neovim plugin that lets you run shell commands and insert their output directly into your buffer.
 Ideal for capturing the result of quick shell one-liners without leaving your editor.

 ## Features